bcw222/chromium-website/docs/CONTRIBUTING.md

 and open the page in the editor automatically.

-You can edit the Markdown text directly, and, once you're ready to upload the change, if you you click on the "Create Change" box in the bottom right corner of the page, that will create a Gerrit CL for review.
+You can edit the Markdown text directly, and, once you're ready to upload the change, if you click on the "Create Change" box in the bottom right corner of the page, that will create a Gerrit CL for review.
 A builder will automatically run to build out a copy of the site containing your changes so that you can preview them.